 The two-year Animation diploma program focuses on drawing, design and the principles and techniques of traditional and digital character animation.
+There is an optional Co-op work term offered between year 1 and year 2 of the program.

 Features include a state of the art classroom in the new Innovation Centre in downtown Kelowna, the latest technology in the field of digital animation, and comprehensive drawing classes taught by industry professionals to develop artistic skills, technical dexterity and creative thinking.
 Industry standard production scenarios and professional practices mimic the production pipeline.
 Core courses include 2D, digital 2D and 3D animation, life drawing, character design, storyboard and layout design.
 Animation history, communications and an introduction to business functions are also studied.